JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

 ## Making plugins available in the project

-Amper plugins are module-level plugins – they are enabled and applied per module.
+Kargo plugins are module-level plugins – they are enabled and applied per module.
-There is no such concept as a project-wide plugin in Amper.
+There is no such concept as a project-wide plugin in Kargo.

 To make a plugin available in the project, the dependency on it must be listed under the [`plugins`section](../../../reference/project.md#plugins) of the `project.yaml` file: